 Here it is lit up at dusk.

-The little churches are ornaments from Wal Mart for $1.97 each.
+The little churches are ornaments from a big box store for $1.97 each.

 The small mercury glass looking votive candle holders are from a cute little store called Jeffrey Alans and I got them for only 97 cents each.

 The larger candle holders are from Pottery Barn and were $3.50 each...a little pricier but the cheapest thing you will ever find in that store.

 This table scape brings me joy just looking at it every day.